iontodirel/matchbox_aprs/README.md

 # Matchbox APRS

+Miniaturized FSK modem and APRS platform.

-Miniaturized AFSK modem based on the Nino TNC design and firmware.
+The FSK modem is based on the Nino TNC design and firmware.
 NinoTNC firmware and circuit Copyright Nino Carrillo (https://ninotnc.com).

 The modem offers all the same capabilities as the Nino TNC, in a matchbox 50x35mm form factor.

+**TBD**: The APRS daughter board provides tracking and digipeating capability with BLE/BL access to the TNC and Wi-Fi connectivity.
+An optional uBlox receiver provides GPS.

 A 20 pin header routes the mode selections, two serial ports, one to connect to TNC, and one to USB.
 The DCD and "Packet Good" signals are also routed to the header.